Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked team in the league on defense.
+- The Nuggets allow 112.5 points per game, eighth-ranked in the league.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the league.
+- The Nuggets concede 40.8 rebounds per contest, best in the league.

-- Looking at assists, the Nuggets are ranked 15th in the league, giving up 25.7 per contest.
+- Looking at assists, the Nuggets are 15th in the league, giving up 25.7 per game.

 Deandre Ayton vs. the Nuggets